-Few “weeds” bring a smile to my face like common mallow does.
-Often considered a nuisance to many gardeners, I see common mallow (Malva neglecta) as a beautiful wild little treasure.
-Growing wherever it chooses to, common mallow has many health, beauty and culinary benefits.
+Few “weeds” bring a smile to my face like the common mallow does.
+Often considered a nuisance to many gardeners, I see common mallow (Malva neglecta) as a beautiful, wild little treasure.
+Growing wherever it chooses to, common mallow has many health, beauty, and culinary benefits.
 Before cursing at and killing this so-called “weed,” continue reading to learn about common mallow plants in the garden.

 About Common Mallow Plants

 Malva neglecta, commonly called common mallow, is in the mallow family along with hollyhock and hibiscus.
-Growing 6-24 inches tall, common mallow has pink or white hollyhock-like flowers atop long stems covered in circular, wavy-edged leaves.
+Growing 6 to 24 inches (15-61 cm.) tall, common mallow has pink or white hollyhock-like flowers atop long stems covered in circular, wavy-edged leaves.
 Its resemblance to hollyhock is undeniable.
 Common mallow plants flower from early spring to mid fall.

-High in calcium, magnesium, potassium, iron, selenium and vitamins A and C, common mallow was a good source of nutrition in many recipes.
-Leaves were eaten like spinach, cooked or served raw.
+High in calcium, magnesium, potassium, iron, selenium, and vitamins A and C, common mallow was a good source of nutrition in many recipes.
+Leaves were eaten like spinach, cooked, or served raw.
 The leaves were also used to thicken soups or stews.
-A paste was made of the roots that was then cooked like scrambled eggs.
+A paste was made of the roots that were then cooked like scrambled eggs.
 The seeds, raw or roasted, were eaten like nuts.
-In addition to its health, beauty and culinary uses, common mallow is an important plant for pollinators.
+In addition to its health, beauty, and culinary uses, common mallow is an important plant for pollinators.